LiamHz/liamhz.github.io/md-pages/logs.md

 <div class="logs-container">

 # September Week 4
+## Thursday
+Notes to fill in later
+- Went into Equinox for the first time.
+Main difference is that there's huge hallways everywhere.
+Rich people love that shit
+- Called AY for 90 minutes, good closure
+- Finished V0 of Chunky
+- Got lowballed on pay for Pico + Chunky.
+Sent a counteroffer (2x what TR first offered) backed by spreadsheets and booked my own flights.
+Feel proud about consistently going into super responsible / do the right thing / high gear mode when the need arises.
+Other examples: dog dying, applying to 4 jobs within 4 hours of thinking I was fired, and surprising AY in Waterloo

 ## Wednesday
 Finished V0 of Pico last night, started on building Chunky today.
 We're aiming to demo at a stable diffusion meetup on Saturday evening.